Release family

 Lexopedia = workspace.

-R1 = agentic models.
+R1 = research releases.

 AgentFoundry = reviewed software work.